SrikanthYelam/JavaScript-Practice/README.md

 # JavaScript-Practice
-Contains code samples (including description) of JavaScript Practiced using jsfiddle.net
+Contains code samples of JavaScript
+(Practiced using jsfiddle.net)